 The Carey Exhibition

+There is a Blue Plaque commemorating William Carey in the entrance arch at the Holiday Inn, which stands on the site of the old Harvey Lane Church and Carey’s Cottage.
+In the Hotel lobby is an explanatory panel describing Carey’s work.
 If you would like to know more about the William Carey Museum, which is open to view every Sunday or other times by prior arrangement, please contact us.
-A memorial tablet to Carey can be found at Harvey Lane Baptist Church, Leicester.

 Artifacts in the museum